camargobiel/camargobiel/README.md

 ## About me

-- 💼 Working as mid-term back-end developer.
+- 💼 Working as mid-term back-end developer at Paipe.co.
-- 🌱 Learning Flutter, AWS and Python.
+- 🧑‍🎓 Degree in Systems Analysis and Development

 ## Skills